raizen74/aws-sysops/README.md

 User-defined tags are tags that you define, create, and apply to resources.
 After you have created and applied the user-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking. **Cost Allocation Tags** appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage reports, or legacy reports.

 When using AWS Organizations, you must use the **Billing and Cost Management console in the payer account** to mark the tags as cost allocation tags.
 You can use the **Cost Allocation Tags manager** to do this.

+## Route 53
+**Health checks**
+- No minimum length for the search string

+- With `HTTP_STR_MATCH` Amazon Route 53 tries to establish a TCP connection.
+If successful, Route 53 submits an HTTP request and searches **the first 5,120 bytes of the response body** for the string that you specify in SearchString.
+If the response body contains the value that you specify in Search string, Route 53 considers the endpoint healthy